 At the beginning of the semester, I decided to go to the Employability Services Team to get some more information on doing pro-bono work, what it was all about and how to sign up.
 It has benefitted me by giving me hands-on experience and I am now thinking of signing up to do some as well as possibly some article writing.

-Discover how The University of Law can support your ambition by checking out our website.
+Discover how The University of Law can support your ambition.